What does an auto insurance policy look like?

 The final section of an auto insurance policy explains the driver’s responsibilities if a claim arises.
 It spells out how much time you have to report the claim to the insurance company and what documentation you must provide.

-It also tells the driver the terms of canceling the policy, whether it is done by the car insurance carrier or the policyholder.
+It also tells the driver the terms of canceling the policy, whether done by the car insurance carrier or the policyholder.
 As the consumer, you have the right to cancel the policy at any time.

-On the other hand, your insurance carrier may only cancel under certain conditions and with an advance notice to the policyholder.
+On the other hand, your insurance carrier may only cancel under certain conditions and with advance notice to the policyholder.

 Enter your ZIP code below to view companies that have cheap auto insurance rates.